SiteGround vs Bluehost 2026: Full Comparison

 Pricing: Intro vs Reality

 Bluehost wins on introductory pricing.
-Their Basic plan starts at $1.99/month (with a 36-month commitment), compared to SiteGround’s StartUp at $2.99/month.
+Their Starter plan (formerly branded "Basic") starts at $3.79/month (with a 36-month commitment), compared to SiteGround's StartUp at $2.99/month.
 For a beginner testing the waters, that difference matters.

 The real question: is $72/year extra worth it?
 For anyone serious about their site, yes.
 For a hobby blog you check once a month, probably not.